-- GENERAL PROVISIONS - Words and phrases defined.

-- 349.015 Applicability of chapter to electric personal assistive mobility devices. - 349.02 Police and traffic officers to enforce law. - 349.025 Quotas relating to the enforcement of traffic regulations prohibited. - 349.027 Collection of information related to motor vehicle stops 349.03 Regulation by local authorities forbidden: exceptions. - 349.03 Regulation by local authorities forbidden; exceptions.349.04 Truck driver education surcharges. - cation surcharges. - SUBCHAPTER II
+- GENERAL PROVISIONS Words and phrases defined. - 349.01 349.015 Applicability of chapter to electric personal assistive mobility devices. - 349.02 Police and traffic officers to enforce law. - 349.025 Quotas relating to the enforcement of traffic regulations prohibited. - Regulation by local authorities forbidden; exceptions.
+349.03 - 349.04 Truck driver education surcharges.

+SUBCHAPTER II
-EXPRESS REGULATORY POWERS

-- Authority to adopt traffic regulations in strict conformity with state law. - 349.065 Uniform traffic control devices.
-349.07 Authority to designate through highy - 349.07 Authority to designate through highways.349.08 Cost of signs and traffic control signals. - 349.085 Authority to install stop signs at railroad grade crossings. - 349.09 Authority to remove prohibited signs or signals. - 349.10 Authority to designate one-way highways, safety zones, turns and lanes. - 349.105 Authority to prohibit certain traffic on expressways and freeways. - 349.11 Authority to modify speed restrictions. - 349.12 Authority to designate no-passing zones. - 349.13 Authority to regulate the stopping, standing or parking of vehicles.
+- EXPRESS REGULATORY POWERS - 349.06 Authority to adopt traffic regulations in strict conformity with state law. - 349.065 Uniform traffic control devices. - 349.07 Authority to designate through highways. - 349.08 Cost of signs and traffic control signals.
+349 085 - Authority to install stop signs at railroad grade crossings. - Authority to remove prohibited signs or signals.
+349.09 349 10 - Authority to designate one-way highways, safety zones, turns and lanes.
+349.105 - Authority to prohibit certain traffic on expressways and freeways.
+349.11 - Authority to modify speed restrictions.
+349.12 - Authority to designate no-passing zones. - 349.13 Authority to regulate the stopping, standing or parking of vehicles. - 349.135 Authority to regulate radios or other electric sound amplification devices.